jcoliz/WindowsAiEdgeLabCV/README.md

 Refer to this guide: [Using PowerShell for Windows IoT](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/powershell)

-1. Open an Administrator PowerShell window on the development PC
+1. Open an Windows PowerShell (Admin) window on the development PC
-2. Replace the IP address in the example below with the
+2. Replace the IP address in the example below with the correct IP address for the machine you're targeting

 ```
 PS C:\WINDOWS\system32> net start WinRM
 The requested service has already been started.
 More help is available by typing NET HELPMSG 2182.

-PS C:\WINDOWS\system32> $DeviceIPAddress="192.168.1.102"
+PS C:\WINDOWS\system32> $DeviceIPAddress = "192.168.1.102"
 PS C:\WINDOWS\system32> Set-Item WSMan:\localhost\Client\TrustedHosts -Value $DeviceIPAddress
 ```